Scholarly reference for Thrákē

 Why Thrákē is classified as Tier-1 Full

 The Greek original Θράκη contains both stress AND at least one long vowel.
 However, there is only one historically valid Unicode restoration.
 The ASCII fallback is modern English, not ancient canonical.
-This is the full scholarly orthography — a single-tier Tier-1 name.
+This is the full scholarly orthography — a single-tier Tier-1 Full name.

 See how Thrákē behaves in the PUNYCODEX Type Tool — with predictive autocomplete, character-by-character breakdown, and scholarly constraint validation.